open/close all folders

 - Interspecies Romance: With Lum.

-- Jerkass Has a Point: He may be a Jerkass but has every right to be annoyed by Lum.
-She's the one who assumed Ataru wanted to marry her (when all he said was "Now I can get married"), and basically intruded on every aspect of his life since then, acting like a possessive Clingy Jealous Girl.
+- Jerkass Has a Point: He may be a Jerkass, but he has every right to be annoyed by Lum.
+She's the one who assumed Ataru wanted to marry her (when all he said was "Now I can get married", referring to Shinobu), and basically intruded on every aspect of his life since then, acting like a possessive Clingy Jealous Girl.

 - Jerk with a Heart of Gold: Ataru is lecherous, lazy, selfish, and stubborn, but he has deeply buried noble qualities that most people, including himself, can't see.

-- Kavorka Man: He's considered by most girls to be the most unattractive boy in Tomibiki – lecherous, obnoxious, selfish, and a Jerkass to boot… but Lum is a beautiful and attractive alien princess who loves him and would do anything for him, and before that he had managed to snag Shinobu – considered well-above-average in looks – as his girlfriend.
-In the first movie another beautiful Alien princess is in love with him.
+- Kavorka Man: He's considered by most girls to be the most undesirable boy in Tomobiki – unattractive, lecherous, obnoxious, selfish, and a Jerkass to boot… but Lum is a beautiful alien princess who loves him absolutely and would do anything for him, and before that he had managed to snag Shinobu – considered well-above-average in looks – as his girlfriend.
+In the first movie, another beautiful Alien princess is in love with him.
 And there's also a ghost girl (Nozomi) and Tsuyuko (a girl cursed by a rain god), who seem to genuinely fall for Ataru during the series.
 Neither stick around long enough to find out what a sleazy lecher he is though as they both get Put on a Bus.

 - Loser Protagonist: Mainly because of his lechery and other human faults.
 He was born on the most unlucky day of the year in Japan.
 His own parents often have no shame in saying how much they wish he wasn't born.
 He's unpopular with most of the boys and almost all the girls at his high school.
 Even when the beautiful female alien, Lum, comes into his life, he's still unlucky because of all the baggage she brings with her.